Powered by SchoolDash

 Destinations: About average.
 The proportion of students going on to education or training at 16 is very low, while at 18 (allowing for attainment) it is very high.
 Show details

 Disadvantaged pupils: Poor.
 Progress up to age 16 is poor.
 Destinations at 16 are poor.
-Progress at 16-18 is below average.
-Destinations at 18 (allowing for attainment) are below average.
+Destinations at 18 (allowing for attainment) are poor.

 Attendance: Poor.
 Pupil absence rates and the incidence of persistent absence are both very high.